aSempruch/SM-Project1_Songlib/README.md

 ## Issues
 - ~~When 2 songs remain, if you delete one, the details are not loaded for the last remaining song.
 They stay as the song that was just deleted~~

+- ~~If the list is empty, then editing the fields and pressing update causes an error~~

+- ~~If SongList.txt does not exist, program will not open~~